nancy43/Javascript-DSA/palindrome/README.md

-Ques: Given a string, determine if it is a palindrome, considering only alphanumeric characters and ignoring cases.
+Ques: Given a string, determine if it is a palindrome, considering integer, alphanumeric characters and ignoring cases.
 For example,
 "deified, civic, radar, level, rotor, kayak" are a palindrome.
 "race a car" is not a palindrome.